robotology/wb-toolbox/README.md

 `alias matlab_codyco="cd ~/Documents/MATLAB && LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6.0.19 matlab"`

+A more permanent and scalable solution can be found in the answer of [this issue](https://github.com/robotology/codyco-superbuild/issues/141#issuecomment-257892256)

 - In case you have compiled YARP in a directory different from the system default one and you are not using RPATH, you need to tell to MATLAB the location in which to find the shared libraries for YARP.
 If you launch MATLAB from command line, this task is already done for you by `bash` (if you edited `.bashrc`).
-If you launch MATLAB from the UI (e.g. on OS X by double clicking the application icon) you need to further add the variables in `${MATLAB_ROOT}/bin/.matlab7rc.sh` by first doing
+If you launch MATLAB from the UI (e.g. on macOS by double clicking the application icon) you need to further add the variables in `${MATLAB_ROOT}/bin/.matlab7rc.sh` by first doing
 ```bash
     chmod +w .matlab7rc.sh
 ```